cocoyamo/cocoyamo.github.io/_pages/about.md

 👩‍🎓 I obtained my bachelor's degree in Psychology in 2024 from [National ChengChi University](https://www.nccu.edu.tw/index.php?Lang=en), Taiwan, with a year of study abroad experience at [Reykjavik University](https://en.ru.is/), Iceland.

+🧝‍♀️I'm currently creating a [tutorial website](https://cocoyamo.github.io/MMR/) for RStudio, focusing on data analysis and visualization.
+I'm also producing instructional videos to guide users step-by-step.
+My goal is to make learning RStudio more approachable and enjoyable.

 A data-driven personal website
 ======